 If they at least acknowledged the toxicity to the nervous system of common metals like copper, cadmium, mercury and others, we would all be far better off.
 The medical drugs are a very poor substitute for fixing brain chemistry, which, as stated above, is often not so difficult if one is trained in this area.

-In this context, I offer training to any practitioner who wishes to learn this.
-Also we offer a Diploma program and advanced training for anyone who wishes to become a practitioner in nutritional balancing science.
-This is discussed on two web pages, entitled Certification and Advanced Training in Nutritional Balancing.
+In this context, we offer a Diploma program and advanced training if someone wishes to become a nutritional balancing Helper.
+This is discussed on two web pages, entitled Basic Helping and Advanced Helping.

 3. Precise nutrients helpful for trauma, such as rape.
 We have found that specific nutients in precise dosages can reverse the damaging physical and mental/emotional effects of most traumas, PTSD, rape, anxiety attacks and other related problems.
 This is discussed in two articles on this website, Rape And What To Do About It and Trauma Release.

-There is a need for mental development on planet earth at this time, to stop the wars, the starvation and many other problems.
+There is a great need for development on planet earth at this time to stop the epidemics and more.
 This can only happen when enough people are functioning at high enough levels to come up with creative solutions to these vexing problems that affect us all, directly or indirectly.
-This topic is discussed in several articles on this site entitled Mental Development, Ways To Assist Mental Development, Diet and Mental Development, and others.
+This topic is discussed in several articles on this site entitled Introduction To Development, Ways To Assist Development, Diet and Development, and others.